Connect API Proxy

 headers: {

-hello: "world!" // These get sent to the downstream API
+hello: "world!" // Include any headers you need to send to the upstream API

 },